-Space weather events could affect GNSS derived position, navigation, and timing information by affecting the satellite’s operation or position, the GNSS signals characteristics, along with affecting the user’s ability to receive the transmitted signals.
-At the most extreme, the receiver’s tracking of GNSS signals could be lost due to interference and noise.
-Similar effects are also present in RNSS systems and services.
+Simplified summary of radio disturbances generated by a single solar eruption.

 There are several ways in which space weather can affect GNSS and other radio signals.
 GNSS radio signals travel from the satellite to the receiver on the ground, passing through the Earth’s ionosphere.
 The charged plasma of the ionosphere bends the path of the GNSS radio signal like the way a lens bends the path of light.

 The ionosphere is one of the major error sources that affect the position estimation.
 Therefore, its study and characterisation is of paramount importance to minimise the user errors through models or other techniques.
 The ionosphere general behaviour and its long-term changes are quite well known.
 This knowledge together with the use of double frequency solutions (which almost corrects the influence of the ionosphere) reduce the impact on the GNSS signals and focus the ionosphere research on its fast changes and irregularities, the so-called scintillations.